danudenny/tms_api/README.md

 The build files will be ready inside `dist`

 #### Production
-Verify .env.production file, make sure the configurations match the exact requirements for production mode (e.g: endpoint url, etc), and then start build the APK:
+Verify your config files, make sure the configurations match the exact requirements for production mode (e.g: endpoint url, etc), and then start build the APK:
 ```bash
 npm run build
 ```